 GRAPHIC DESIGN EMPHASIS

 Commercial artists are visual specialists who convert ideas into symbols and devise print advertising, corporate identity systems, and electronic media.
 As the communications link between supplier and consumer, the commercial artist conceives and executes ideas that inform, motivate, educate, or sell.
-Students selecting a Graphic Design emphasis will be exposed to basic technical and conceptional skills using computers and other resources necessary to produce sophisticated and effective presentations.
-The Graphic Design Associate of Applied Science Degree option is described here.
+Students selecting a Graphic Design emphasis will be exposed to basic technical and conceptual skills using computers and other resources necessary to produce sophisticated and effective presentations.
+The Graphic Design Associate of Applied Science Degree option is described on page 133.